 The nice thing about serving tostadas is that everyone can construct their own at the table, making it easy on the cook.
 These easy vegan black bean tostadas make a quick weeknight meal for the family or fun fare to serve to company.

 Tostadas are crisp tortillas layered with a variety of toppings — the standards include beans, lettuce, and salsa.
 Typical of the southwestern or Tex-Mex style, there’s often just one component that needs a bit of cooking — in this case being the black bean layer, and everything else gets placed on the table.

-Though they can be a full meal on their own, you can add the following for a larger meal: fresh corn is a perfect companion for a summer meal; baked or microwaved sweet potatoes are good for winter; or steamed squashes any time of year.
+Though tostadas can be a full meal on their own (leaving you room for dessert!), you can add the following for a larger meal: fresh corn is a perfect companion for a summer meal; baked or microwaved sweet potatoes are good for winter; or steamed squashes any time of year.

 BLESS YOU, BLACK BEANS

 These small dark beans are famous for their role in black bean soup and in Cuban cuisine and are a flavorful part of Mexican, Southwestern, and Mediterranean cuisines as well.
 Their pleasantly bold flavor holds up well to strong seasonings such as thyme, oregano, cilantro, and cumin.